 Proposed Cardrona Valley Water Supply Scheme

 We're proposing to deliver a new drinking water supply scheme for the Cardrona area.
-Here you'll find details about the proposal and important information to help you understand the importance of this project for the health of the Cardrona community.
+Here you'll find the latest information about the project.

 There is information available to help you understand whether the water you drink every day complies with safety standards, including the Health Act 1956 and Drinking Water Standards New Zealand.

-The short answer is to protect public health.
-A new water supply scheme is needed to ensure the whole community has consistent access to safe drinking water that complies with the proposed health & quality standards that, subject to legislative process, are expected in 2021.Close
+The short answer is to protect public health and enable growth affordably.
+A new water supply scheme is needed to ensure the whole community has consistent access to safe drinking water that meets legislative requirements.Close

 Yes.
 The scheme would allow for expansion at a later date.
 Residents with properties outside of the scheme, but within a serviceable range can apply for a connection.
 These applications will be considered in accordance with the Council’s Water Supply Boundary Adjustment Policy.